 There are numerous scholarships available for which graduate students can apply.
-For information about College of Education Scholarships, call 405-744-3646 or visit EHA Scholarship Office.
-Graduate students may also apply for teaching and research assistantships for half time (20 hours/week).
+For information about College of Education Scholarships, call 405/744-3355 or visit https://education.okstate.edu/scholarships.

+Graduate students may apply for teaching and research assistantships for half time (20 hours/week).
 For information about graduate assistantships, contact the program coordinator for your desired option.